**Curriculum development for NCLII-2 is currently underway.

-The KEY COMPETENCIES below are integrated in the Scholars’ doctoral training programs as well as in the Intensive Intervention Core Curriculum.
-Following their participation in NCLII, Scholars will be:
+The KEY COMPETENCIES below were integrated in the Scholars’ doctoral training programs as well as in the Intensive Intervention Core Curriculum.
+Following their participation in NCLII-1, Scholars were:

 1. Able to locate, read, critique, and synthesize research involving academic and behavior interventions.

 2. Knowledgeable in areas of statistical analysis and group and single-subject research design appropriate for evaluating the efficacy of intensive intervention.

 3. Experts in designing and delivering intensive intervention to meet the needs of students with disabilities with persistent and severe, co- occurring academic and behavioral difficulties.

 4. Experienced in designing, conducting, and analyzing results from research studies involving students with intense service needs and co-occurring academic and behavioral difficulties.

 5. Able to write strong, successful grant applications.